jung-kurt/gofpdf/README.md

 package presentation and tests.
 Templating is adapted by Marcus Downing from the FPDF_Tpl library created by Jan Slabon and Setasign.
 Jelmer Snoeck contributed packages that generate a variety of barcodes and help with registering images on the web.
+Additionally, he augmented the basic HTML functionality with aligned text.
 Bruno Michel has provided valuable assistance with the code.

 ##Roadmap